 The most important image SEO factor is providing for a valid and meaningful ALT Text.

 You can read the Image SEO Guide for instructions on how to optimize your images for maximum SEO.

 Add Structured Data Markup

-While search engines can index these elements, they need help in understand their context.
+While search engines can index these elements, they need help to understand their context.

 This is one of the ways schemas and structured data can help.
 Structured data are special tags you can add to your HTML code to give search engines more information about certain elements of a page.

-I strongly recommend to read this guide: what is schema for more information on how to use structured data to make your websites easier to read by bots.
+I strongly recommend reading this guide: what is schema for more information on how to use structured data to make your websites easier to read by bots.

 2. Website Structure

 Having a simple and well-organized site structure is vital for good web design.